ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

 #### Install Zerto Kubernetes Manager

-Use one of these options to install the Zerto Kubernetes Manager (ZKM) on any of the Zerto supported Kubernetes platforms.
+Use one of these two options to install the Zerto Kubernetes Manager (ZKM) on any of the Zerto supported Kubernetes platforms.

 ##### Install ZKM Option 1